Munitions

 Design And Sourcing Notes

 Haj Qasem is best treated as a named Iranian MRBM in the extended Fateh/Zolfaghar branch rather than as a fully transparent Western-documented program.
-Iran Watch gives the clearest compact public data row, while Iran Primer and CSIS support the family context and the 2020 public reveal.
+Iran Watch gives the clearest compact public data row, Iran Primer and CSIS support the family context and 2020 reveal, and IISS adds technical comparison to Zolfaghar.
 Iranian state-linked outlets provide the direct conflict-use claims, so the conflict rows preserve that attribution instead of treating damage or interception claims as independently confirmed.

 Family context

-Fateh-type design principles, longer range than Zolfaghar and Dezful, and solid-fuel launch readiness are the strongest cross-source themes.
+Fateh-type design principles, longer range than Zolfaghar and Dezful, solid fuel, and a larger estimated motor diameter than Zolfaghar are the strongest cross-source themes.

 Derivative

-Qassem Basir is reported by Mehr and Iran Watch as an improved Haj Qasem derivative with a shorter claimed range and enhanced guidance.
+Qassem Basir is reported by Janes, Mehr, AP, RFE/RL, and Iran Watch as a later missile with shorter claimed range and enhanced guidance; Mehr explicitly presents it as an upgraded Haj Qasem derivative.

 Evidence limit